Hyuri

-Hyuri Henrique de Oliveira Costa (born 29 September 1991), simply known as Hyuri, is a Brazilian footballer who plays for Vila Nova as a forward.
+Hyuri Henrique de Oliveira Costa (born 29 September 1991), simply known as Hyuri, is a Brazilian professional footballer who plays as a forward for V.League 1 club Quang Nam.

 Club career

 On 26 January 2014, Hyuri transferred from Botafogo to Chinese Super League side Guizhou Renhe.

 On 5 January 2016, Hyuri transferred from Chinese Super League side Guizhou Renhe to Brazilian side Atlético Mineiro through an undisclosed deal.
 He was one of the reinforcements who came into the club at the beginning of the 2016 season to help Galo regain the Copa Libertadores in 2016.
 Hyuri made his debut for Atlético in a 3-0 win against Schalke 04 in a friendly played on January 13, 2016.

+CRB

+On 4 April 2023, it was announced that Hyuri would be returning to Clube de Regatas Brasil (CRB), where he had previously enjoyed considerable success between 2020 and 2021, scoring 12 goals in 43 matches.

 Selangor

 On 29 January 2022, Hyuri's reach agreement to join Malaysia Super League club Selangor for 2022 season.

+Quang Nam

+On 27 September 2024, Hyuri signed for Vietnamese V.League 1 club Quang Nam.